project-slippi/slippi-wiki/GETTING_STARTED.md

 <b> [Slippi SSBM ASM](https://github.com/project-slippi/slippi-ssbm-asm) </b> - A series of ASM mods that are applied to Melee in order make Slippi work.
 <br> <i> Languages: </i> PPC Assembly

-<b> [Slippi Desktop App](https://github.com/project-slippi/slippi-desktop-app) </b> - A desktop application that allows users to view statstics about previous matches, and launch replays.
+<b> [Slippi Launcher](https://github.com/project-slippi/slippi-launcher) </b> - A desktop application that acts as a hub for Slippi.
+It handles downloading/updating Dolphin, playing back replays, watching Wii mirrors, viewing replay stats, and more.
 <br> <i> Languages: </i> JavaScript
 <br> <i> Frameworks: </i> Electron, React

 <b> [slippi-js](https://github.com/project-slippi/slippi-js) </b> - A JavaScript library that is used to parse .slp files, and allows for the calculation of game statistics.
 <br> <i> Languages: </i> Typescript

+<b> [Slippi Nintendont](https://github.com/project-slippi/Nintendont) </b> - A modified version of the popular Wii Homebrew app that supports Slippi Recording/Mirroring.
+It also has toggles for many common codes used for Melee tournaments.
+<br> <i> Languages: </i> C

 ### The Workflow